-Using a financial support by a funded grant application (submitted by Prof. Michael Freitas), a state-of-the art LTQ-Orbitrap Fusion instrument will be installed in the PSR in the fall of 2014.
-Negotiations on the specifics are in progress, but this instrument will allow the PSR to increase sensitivity and reliability of PTMs and proteomics quantitation analyses.
+Using financial support from a funded grant application (submitted by Professor Michael Freitas), a state-of-the-art LTQ-Orbitrap fusion instrument was installed in the PSR in April 2015.
+This instrument will allow the PSR to increase sensitivity and reliability of proteomics analyses.

 The PSR’s instruments include:

 Bruker ultrafleXtreme MALDI-TOF/TOF equipped with Proteineer fc II for LC-MALDI and ImagePrep for Tissue imaging sample preparation – 2 KHz speed TOF and smartbean-II laser for ultra-high data acquisition in both MS and MS/MS mode.
 Currently, this instrument is mainly used for protein profile analysis, peptide mass mapping and synthetic polymer and lipid analyses.